LaussenLabs/atriumdb/sdk/docs/source/tutorial.rst

 Creating a New Dataset
 ----------------------

-First, let's create a new dataset using the AtriumSDK library.
+First, let's create a new dataset using the atriumdb library.
 We will use the default SQLite metadata database for simplicity.
 The :ref:`create_dataset <create_dataset_label>` method allows you to specify various options such as the type of metadata database to use, the protection mode, and the behavior when new data overlaps with existing data.